 Stewart Gee

-Orchestrator Ireland Land Agri-Food Deep Demonstration, EIT Climate KIC
+Orchestrator Ireland Land Agri-Food Deep Demonstration, Climate KIC

 Stewart Gee

-Orchestrator Ireland Land Agri-Food Deep Demonstration, EIT Climate KIC
+Orchestrator Ireland Land Agri-Food Deep Demonstration, Climate KIC

 Stewart Gee works for EIT Climate KIC, working on bringing about innovations in the Irish Agri Food system that will enable Ireland to meet its sustainability targets.